| How to Select a Girth |

 Ideally, for a long girth, the buckles will not be located high under your thigh where they can feel bulky.
 When this happens, it means the girth is too long for the horse.
 Always be sure that you have at least two billet holes available above and at least one hole available below the buckles.

 When looking at a short girth length for a dressage saddle, be sure that you have at least three to four fingers' width between the top of the girth and the bottom of the saddle pad and saddle flap on both sides.
 If the girth comes to close to the edge of the saddle pad or flap, your horse's skin can feel pinched.
 Some riders will use longer dressage girths to stretch up so that the top of the girth rests on the saddle pad to avoid pinching, but this method may defeat the purpose of using a short girth to reduce bulk under the leg.

 How to Estimate Girth Length

-You can estimate the length of girth you need by placing your saddle and saddle pad (along with any special padding you'll use under the saddle) on your horse.
+You can estimate the girth length you will need by placing your saddle and saddle pad (along with any special padding you'll use under the saddle) on your horse.
 Have a helper hold a fabric tape measure with inch increments on approximately the middle billet hole on one side of the saddle, while you stretch the tape under the horse, one hand's width away from the back of the elbow, to the corresponding billet hole on the other side of the saddle.
-The inch measurement you obtain translates to the size girth you require.
+The inch measurement you obtain translates to the girth size you require.